sofiane-abou-abderrahim/react-place-picker/README.md

 ## 12. The Problem with Object & Function Dependencies

 1. add the `onConfirm` prop as a dependency of the `useEffect` function in `DeleteConfirmation.jsx`

+## 13. The useCallback Hook

+1. wrap the `handleRemovePlace` function with the`useCallback`hook in`App.jsx` to prevent it from recreating again